edgexfoundry/edgex-docs/README.md

 When a new version of EdgeX is released, we version the docs as well.
 There are four steps to make this happen:

-1) Create a branch without production site files
+1) Create a branch without production site files:

-    i) Create a branch from `main` for the released documentation The branch name should be the new EdgeX release name.
+    i) Create a branch from `main` for the released documentation:
+    The branch name should be the new EdgeX release name.
     For example, for 2.2, a `kamakura` branch is created.

     ii) Remove **production site files** from the branch, listed [here](#publishing-your-changes).
     This is necessary to avoid overriding production files; see [#680](https://github.com/edgexfoundry/edgex-docs/issues/680).

 2) Add the version to be added to the `docs/versions.json` file.
-This file will populate the drop down in the site deployed at https://docs.edgexfoundry.org
+This file will populate the drop down in the site deployed at: https://docs.edgexfoundry.org
 ``` json
 [
     {"version": "1.1", "title": "1.1-Fuji", "aliases": []},